philingyuup/EZStore-Server/README.md

   'file': <event.target.files[0]>,
   'upload_preset': 'ezstore'
 }
-// Remember that event.target.files is an array and unsigned html upload through Cloudinary
+// Remember that event.target.files is an array and unsigned html upload through
-// only allows single file uploads.
+// Cloudinary only allows single file uploads.
-// The secure_url is what we add to the 'img' key in our Product objects.
+// The secure_url is the value to the 'img' key in our Product object.
 ```

 *DELETE*